-For many of us, sending and receiving emails has become our primary way of communicating at work.
+Sending and receiving emails has become our primary way of communicating at work.
 An estimated 269 billion emails are sent globally every single day.
 It's therefore not surprising that occasionally some emails are sent to the wrong recipient by accident.

-Veritau estimates that these kind of email errors make up 35% of data breaches reported to its information governance team.
-In this article we provide advice about what you should do if you discover an email has been sent to the wrong person.
+Veritau estimates that emails sent to the wrong person make up 35% of data breaches reported to our information governance team.
+Here's our advice about what you should do if an email has been sent to the wrong person.

 Try to stay calm.
 If you panic, then you are likely to make further mistakes which could worsen the situation.
 If you remain calm, you are more likely to be able to handle and contain the situation with confidence.

 Contact the recipient

 In the first instance, you should contact the recipient as soon as you notice the error.
 Ask them to delete the email without reading it and confirm that they have done this.

 This is the best way to contain the incident.

 Can you recall the email?

 In some circumstances you may be able to recall the email.
 However this will only work if both email addresses are within the same organisation and use Office 365 or Microsoft Exchange account.